melsadany/melsadany.github.io/index.md

   /* Add this new container for content */ .content-container {
+    max-width: 1200px; /* Adjust this value as needed */
     margin: 0 auto; /* Centers the content */
     padding: 50px 30px; /* This controls the text area padding */
     width: 100%;